-With Teams live events, users in your organization can broadcast video and meeting content to large online audiences.
+With Teams lives events, users in your organization can broadcast video and meeting content to large online audiences.

-Microsoft 365 live events bring live video streaming to a new level, encouraging connection throughout the entire engagement lifecycle with attendees before, during, and after live events.
+Microsoft 365 live events bring live video streaming to a new level.
+Live events encourage connection throughout the entire engagement lifecycle with attendees before, during, and after live events.
 You can create a live event wherever your audience, team, or community resides, using Microsoft Stream, Teams, or Yammer.

 Teams delivers chat-based collaboration, calling, meetings, and live events, so you can expand the audience of your meetings.
 Teams live events is an extension of Teams meetings, enabling users to broadcast video and meeting content to a large online audience.
-These are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.
-The attendees can watch the live or recorded event in Yammer, Teams, and/or Stream, and can interact with the presenters using moderated Q & A or a Yammer conversation.
+Live events are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.
+The attendees can watch the live or recorded event in Yammer, Teams, or Stream and can interact with the presenters using moderated Q & A or a Yammer conversation.

 Teams live events are considered the next version of Skype Meeting Broadcast and will eventually replace the capabilities provided in Skype Meeting Broadcast.
 At this point, Microsoft will continue to support Skype Meeting Broadcast for users who are using Skype for Business in their organizations, with no disruption in service for new or future events.
-However, we encourage you to try out Teams live events to leverage all the new and exciting features including screen sharing and support for external hardware/software encoders.
+However, we encourage you to try out Teams live events to use all the new and exciting features including screen sharing and support for external hardware/software encoders.

 So, let's get started.
-First, take a look at the following diagram that shows high level components involved in Microsoft 365 live events and how they are connected.
+First, take a look at the following diagram that shows high level components involved in Microsoft 365 live events and how they're connected.